DragonStrike Game Cover

 Reviews

-• The controls are outdated and cumbersome, requiring significant remapping and adjustment to be playable, especially for modern gamers.
+• The controls are outdated and can be cumbersome, requiring significant remapping and adjustment to play effectively.

 • The game lacks modern features such as proper resolution support and smooth performance on contemporary systems, making it feel like a cash grab.

-• New players may find the game frustrating due to its steep learning curve and lack of modern conveniences like checkpoints or extensive audio variety.
+• New players may find the steep learning curve and lack of checkpoints frustrating, especially given the game's age.

-The story unfolds through a series of challenging missions on a large map, where players progress by completing tasks and upgrading their dragon mounts at the cost of items.
-The narrative is enhanced by lovely VGA art, though the music is limited to the start of each mission, encouraging players to supplement it with their own fantasy soundtracks.
-Overall, the gameplay emphasizes strategic choices and intense battles against increasingly difficult enemies.
+The story unfolds through a series of challenging missions on a large map, where players progress by completing tasks and upgrading their dragon mounts at the cost of sacrificing items.
+The gameplay emphasizes strategy, with intense battles against increasingly difficult enemies, though the lack of checkpoints can lead to frustration.
+While the visual art is praised, the music's limited presence may encourage players to supplement it with their own fantasy soundtracks.

 • “The VGA art for the missions is lovely, but the music only plays at the start of a mission and doesn't loop, so take it as an opportunity to whip out that D&D/fantasy OST playlist running in the background!”